CLAS-205/au24-site/docs/textbook/unit1/lesson3-general-terms/index.md

 ### Objectives

-1. Objective 1
+1. Provide more vocabulary words and practice
-2. Objective 2
+2. Prepare to look at scientific names

 ### Reading Material

-The reading maerial for this lesson.
+The reading material for this lesson.

 ### Vocabulary list